INDIVIDUAL HERBS

 Mai Men Dong

 Hb.
-Phyllostachys
+Phylostachys

 Zhu Ye

-Qi and Yin Deficiencies with spontaneous sweat
+Qi and Yin Deficiencies with spontaneous sweat.

-Thirst due to Qi and Yin Deficiencies with Heat
+Thirst due to Qi and Yin Deficiencies with Heat.

 Rx.
 Ophiopogonis